ChristopherDavisUCI/mathhomepage/content/research/index.md

 Here is a link to my papers on [arXiv](http://arxiv.org/a/davis_c_2.html).

 ## Publications

-[On the cyclic homology of certain universal differential graded algebras](../papers/CyclicHom.pdf), with Julius Frank and Irakli Patchkoria.
-Submitted.
-Version of December 9, 2023.

 [On the de Rham-Witt complex over perfectoid rings](../papers/dRW-Perfectoid.pdf), with Irakli Patchkoria.
 Int.
 Math.
 Res.
 Not.
 2022, no. 18, 13897-13983.
 Version of March 21, 2021.